MatthiasDR96/industrial_robotics_simulator/README.md

 ## Installation

-It is sufficient to just download Python (3.6) and to download the package as a .zip folder from github.
+It is sufficient to just download Python (3.6) and clone the package from github.
-Once the package is opened in your favorite IDE (I recommend Pycharm), you're ready to go.
+Once the package is opened in your favorite IDE, you're ready to go.

 ## Simulator Structure